 We have also made several chandeliers from former industrial equipment – rusted out tractor parts that we found in a field, former fire brigade buckets, tea sacks… We often find that modern light fixtures look very manufactured, streamlined and dull.
 We wanted to create pieces that were clearly crafted, unique and laden with history.

 What pieces were handmade or upcycled especially for the interior?

-So many pieces, entire rooms even, were both handmade and upcycled – the kitchen was entirely re-imagined by transforming existing units with black paint, an assortment of redundant industrial rivets made into knobs, marble and granite off-cuts for the counter tops and deli style shelving made with failed scaffolding boards.
+So many pieces, entire rooms even, were both handmade and upcycled – the kitchen was entirely re-imagined by painting the existing units black, an assortment of redundant industrial rivets made into knobs, marble and granite off-cuts for the counter tops and deli style shelving made with failed scaffolding boards.
 Everything from the beds to the skirting boards, flooring, cupboards and most of the furniture we made, rescued, repaired, refurbished or re-imagined.
 A lot of love went into bringing the Mill back to life!

 Was there anything you bought new?